 Yes, you guessed right.
 Clean all those yucky looking membranes along with the seeds.
 The toolkit had something called as Scraper scoop to help us scrape the membranes and scoop them out of the pumpkin.
 You can use a metal spoon.
 Its a little back bending work and takes patience!!!

 Once you scoop out the fibers and seeds – WAIT – DON’T THROW THE SEEDS AWAY! – We have something interesting we can do with those yummy seeds – yes, they are edible and nutritious.
 So keep it aside.
-See How to Roast Pumpkin Seeds here And No, the membranes sadly have to be thrown away
+Throw the membranes awa.

 And yeah, clean out the bottom of the lid out too – see how clean the one below looks